 Berberine is usually taken in capsule form.
 It’s best to start with a low dose to give your digestive system time to adjust, otherwise you might experience temporary digestive symptoms like cramping or nausea.

 When fighting an intestinal Candida overgrowth, it’s best to take a range of natural antifungals.
 This prevents yeasts like Candida from adapting to a single antifungal treatment.
 When I formulated our CandAssist formula, I included 8 different natural antifungals.
 Berberine is one of these, but it also includes oregano oil, caprylic acid, garlic extract, and more.
-It’s the #1 antifungal supplement that I recommend for Candida, and you can find it on Amazon or in the Balance ONE online store.
+It’s the #1 antifungal supplement that I recommend for Candida, and you can find it in the Balance ONE online store.

 The Bottom Line